Swimming with Orcas in Norway

 Photo: Michael Aw - Divernet

-Imagine a pod of orcas swimming directly towards you.
+A pod of orcas is swimming straight toward you.

-Their whistles and clicks reverberate through your entire body.
+Their whistles and clicks echo through your body.

-Coming face to face with these legendary apex predators of the sea is often described as a life-changing experience.
+Coming face-to-face with these legendary ocean predators is often described as a life-changing experience.

-Every year, starting around late October, the Troms region sees the largest gathering of orcas.
+Every year, starting around late October, the Tromso region sees the largest gathering of orcas.
 They come to feast on herring in the fjords outside Skjervöy, Reisafjord, and Kvaenangsfjord.

 Tour ships set out early in the morning to search for orcas through the frozen fjords.